 A number of vaccines can be used to prevent a rabies infection developing.
 Routine (pre-exposure) vaccination is usually only recommended if you regularly work with potentially infected animals or are travelling to a part of the world known to have high levels of rabies and limited medical care.

 A course of rabies vaccine can also prevent rabies from developing after a potential exposure, provided it is started promptly.
 Before you travel, you should seek advice about whether you need a rabies vaccination.
-For more information, visit the National Travel Health Network and Centre (NaTHNaC) website.
+For more information, visit the Travel Health Pro website.

 Read more about the rabies vaccination.